 Keep valuables out of sight

 The opportunist thief will look through windows, so do not leave valuables in plain sight.
 Car keys, wallets, phones, smart devices, laptops, are all easy targets.
 The perfect bounty is lightweight and resellable.
+Home security is great prevention, but it’s best to eliminate risk where possible.

 Don’t give easy entry